terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_flavor_v2.html.markdown

 * `name` - (Required) A unique name for the flavor.
 Changing this creates a new flavor.

+* `description` - (Optional) The description of the flavor.
+Changing this updates the description of the flavor.
+Requires microversion >= 2.55.

 * `ram` - (Required) The amount of RAM to use, in megabytes.
 Changing this creates a new flavor.